 Investing can often be broken down into a few simple rules that investors can follow to be successful.
 But success can be as much about what to do as it is what not to do.
 On top of that, our emotions throw a wrench into the whole process.
 While everyone knows you need to “buy low and sell high,” our temperament often leads us to selling low and buying high.

 So it’s key to develop a set of “golden rules” to help guide you through the tough times.
 Anyone can make money when the market is rising.
-But when the market gets choppy, as it did in 2020, investors who succeed and thrive are those who have a long-term plan that works.
+But when the market gets choppy, investors who succeed and thrive are those who have a long-term plan that works.

 Here are 10 golden rules of investing to follow to make you a more successful — and hopefully wealthy — investor.